Cheap and easy cod with pesto recipe

 - A teaspoon of olive oil (£0.03).

 - Before starting this recipe, make sure your cod fillets are fully defrosted.
-You can do this by placing them in a bowl in their original packaging and leaving this bowl at the bottom of the fridge.
-Cod typically takes around 6–8 hours to defrost per lb, so you may wish to defrost the night before you cook this dish.
-Alternatively, get yourself a defrost tray and it'll take a fraction of the time!
+You can do this by placing them in a bowl in their original packaging and leaving the bowl at the bottom of the fridge.
+Cod typically takes around 6–8 hours to defrost per lb.
+Or, if you used a defrost tray, it could defrost much faster.

 - Preheat your oven to 200°C, gas mark 6, or 180°C if you've got a fan oven.